docker/genai-stack/front-end/README.md

 **Why enable `checkJs` in the JS template?**

-It is likely that most cases of changing variable types in runtime are likely to be accidental, rather than deliberate.
+It is likely that most cases of changing variable types in runtime are likely to be accidental rather than deliberate.
 This provides advanced typechecking out of the box.
 Should you like to take advantage of the dynamically-typed nature of JavaScript, it is trivial to change the configuration.

 **Why is HMR not preserving my local component state?**

 HMR state preservation comes with a number of gotchas!
 It has been disabled by default in both `svelte-hmr` and `@sveltejs/vite-plugin-svelte` due to its often surprising behavior.
 You can read the details [here](https://github.com/sveltejs/svelte-hmr/tree/master/packages/svelte-hmr#preservation-of-local-state).

-If you have state that's important to retain within a component, consider creating an external store which would not be replaced by HMR.
+If you have a state that's important to retain within a component, consider creating an external store that would not be replaced by HMR.

 ```js
 // store.js